School of Computer Science

 are popularly used worldwide.

 His work has led to many awards, including the inaugural ACM China Rising Star Award, the 2015 ACM SIGMM Rising Star Award, and the research award for outstanding young researchers from NSF China.
 He was also selected into China's National Ten-Thousand Talents Program and the Chang Jiang Scholars Program of China Ministry of Education.
-For his contributions to both basic research and real application systems, he received science and technology achievement awards from key national agencies such as China Ministry of Education.

 He is currently an associate editor of ACM TOMM, Machine Vision and Applications (MVA) and Neurocomputing.
 He is on the program committee of many major conferences and was a program chair of ACM ICMR 2015 and the THUMOS action recognition challenge at ICCV 2013, ECCV 2014 and CVPR 2015.
 He was also one of the organizers of the annual European MediaEval evaluations during 2013-2014.

 He completed a PhD in Computer Science at City University of Hong Kong, advised by Prof. Chong-Wah Ngo.

 Prior to joining Fudan, he spent three years working at Columbia University, New York, advised by Prof. Shih-Fu Chang.
 He also had short-term visiting positions at the University of Amsterdam, Microsoft Research Asia, Intel Labs China and Tencent AI Lab.